shreyasgite/Shreyas-Gite-Resume/README.md

 I was the 1st employee and work closely with founders, building the concept and the team.
 Leading an AI team for
 - Level 4 system for one of the biggest car manufacturers.
-- Level 4 system for private environments at Porsche.
+- Level 4 system for private environments at [Porsche AG.](https://newsroom.porsche.com/en/2019/digital/porsche-autonomous-driving-workshop-cooperation-kopernikus-automotive-startup-autobahn-17014.html)

 ---